How Much Does It Cost to Move A Piano, Residential Or Commercial?

 All need climate controlled trucks, long distance move may require at least two weeks.

-Music rack on smaller pianos and legs most piano movers should be careful with them.
+Music rack on smaller pianos, thoses moving pianos and most piano movers should be careful with them.

 A piano mover should allways use a piano dolly with a piano move.